 (ii) Hammer dressing:

-This work is done by the use of waller’s hammer.
-The obtained stones are termed as hammer faced, quarry-faced or rustic faced.
+This work is done by using the waller’s hammer.
+The obtained stones are termed as hammer faced, quarry-faced, or rustic faced.

 (iii) Chisel drafting:

 In this method, drafts or grooves are made with the help of a chisel at all the four edges, and any excessive stone from the center is then removed.

 Any superfluous stone from the center is then removed.
 Chisel drafted stones are specially used in plinths and corners of the buildings.

 (iv) Rough Tooling:

 The edges are first squared by using a chisel and hammer.
 Then a series of grooves of variable width (4-5 cm), more or less parallel to the tool marks, are developed over the surface of the stone.